appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls07-collections.md

 ---
 id: ls07-collections
 title: Collections
-summary: Dart is a programming language that provides several built-in collections for storing and managing groups of objects.
+description: Dart is a programming language that provides several built-in collections for storing and managing groups of objects.
 These collections include lists, sets, and maps, which are useful for storing and organizing data in different ways.
 ---

 Recommended Time: 2 days